whyte25/monorepo-starter/README.md

 import { Button } from '@workspace/ui/button'
 ```

+## Renaming Packages

+To use this monorepo for your own project, you'll want to rename the packages to match your project's scope.
+This can be done by updating the `name` field in the `package.json` file of each package.
+For example, you might change `@workspace/ui` to `@your-project/ui`.
+You should also update the import paths in your code to reflect these changes.

 ## Why pnpm and Turborepo?

 - **pnpm**: Efficient package management, perfect for monorepos.
 It saves disk space and speeds up installation.
 [Learn more about pnpm](https://pnpm.io/)